CUNY-CL/yoyodyne-pretrained/README.md

 **NB**: many tokenizers, including the BERT tokenizer, are lossy in the sense that they may introduce spaces not present in the input, particularly adjacent to word-internal punctuation like dashes (e.g., *state-of-the-art*).
 Unfortunately, there is little that can be done about this within this library, but it may be possible to fix this as a post-processing step.

 ## Examples

 See [`examples`](examples/README.md) for some worked examples including hyperparameter sweeping with [Weights & Biases](https://wandb.ai/site).

+## Testing

+Given the size of the models, a basic integration test of Yoyodyne Pre-trained exceeds what is feasible without access to reasonably powerful GPU.
+Thus tests have to be run locally rather than via cloud-based continuous integration systems.
+The integration tests take roughly 30 minutes in total.
+To test the system, run the following:

+    pytest -vvv tests

 ### License